The article below is accurate for your 2018 taxes, the one that you file this year by the April 2019 deadline.

 Question: My spouse has not worked all year except for a month, can I claim him as a dependent?

 Answer: You cannot claim a spouse as a dependent.
-If you file married filing jointly, you will get a personal exemption of $4,050 for each of you.
+However, if you file married filing jointly, you may have more tax benefits.

-Now that you are armed with more knowledge about dependent tax laws, you may want to reconsider kicking out your free-loading friend.
-They may help you get a larger tax refund!
+Now that you are armed with more knowledge about dependent tax laws, you may find that your friend crashing on your couch may help you get a larger tax refund.